elonybear/PCAP/README.md

 ### Usage

+1. In the Terminal, navigate to the folder containing the PCAP Database Website files
-1. Run the server: `node server.js`
+2. Run the server: `node server.js`
-2. Admin: In a browser, navigate to `http://localhost:3000/admin.html`
+3. Admin: In a browser, navigate to `http://localhost:3000/admin.html`
-3. Add, update, or delete entries
+4. Add, update, or delete entries
-4. User: In a browser, navigate to `http://localhost:3000/user.html`
+5. User: In a browser, navigate to `http://localhost:3000/user.html`

 ### Next Steps